-Revenue from sales of electricity from JLEN's wind farms varies according to wind conditions and, likewise, revenue from solar plants varies according to solar irradiation levels (the power per unit area received from the sun).
+Revenue from sales of electricity from JLEN's wind farms varies according to wind conditions and, likewise, revenue from solar plants varies according to solar irradiation levels.
 JLEN say that, based on historical analysis, the variance in wind speeds is expected to be less than 11% from the mean 90% of the time.
 JLEN cite the example of 2010, when wind speeds were 10% less on average than long-term averages, as an illustration of the potential impact.
 The equivalent figure for solar is 7%.